If you are looking for the best aquarium plants for shrimp then you are at the right place.

 So substrate is not necessary for keeping Java moss in your tank.

-You can just let it float in the tank, tie it to any ornament in your tank like driftwood or rock.
+You can just let it float in the tank or tie it to any ornament in your tank like driftwood or rock.

 You can also use it as a carpet plant.